ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Results

-\textbf{CIFAR-4:} The challenge presented by CIFAR-4 is reflected in the overall quality the maps computed by data-space projections and our method (Figure~\ref{fig:cifar_data_shap_maps}) -- both struggling to achieve $> 50\%$ $MA$ values.
-Data space performs slightly better at $MA=49.4\%$, compared to $MA=44.4\%$ in Shapley space.
-Both maps appear to struggle with detecting \emph{airplanes} (red), having low $MR$ scores of $0.19$ (data space) and $0.16$ (our method).
-Proposed decision zones for \emph{airplanes} are often misclassified as \emph{ships} (orange).
-For example, note the large cluster of class \emph{airplane} points in Figure~\ref{subfig:cifar_shap}, which do not translate into a decision zone for the class, contributing to the low $MP$ score.
-The class with the highest $MR$ in both maps is \emph{ship} (data space $MR_{ship} = 0.78$, our method $MR_{ship} = 0.94$); yet, both maps have low $MP$ scores for the class (data space $MP_{ship} = 0.45$, our method $MP_{ship} = 0.33$), indicating over-representation.
-In their base projections, we observe clearer class separation with the projected Shapley values (Figure~\ref{subfig:cifar_shap} left), particularly between classes \emph{deer} (yellow) and \emph{cat} (blue), which form a visible confusion zone in the data-space projection (Figure~\ref{subfig:cifar_data} left).
-In contrast, our method creates far better separated same-class samples in the projection, leading to a far less fragmented DBM image.
-Overall, while neither of the two DBMs is close to ideal, our method creates a better map in terms of class (or decision zone) delineation.
+\textbf{CIFAR-4:} The CIFAR-4 difficulty is shown by the quality of both data-space and our DBMs (Fig.~\ref{fig:mnist_cifar_4}c,d).
+Both struggle to get $> 50\%$ $MA$.
+Data space performs slightly better ($MA=49.4\%$) than Shapley space ($MA=44.4\%$).
+Both maps struggle detecting \emph{airplanes} (red), with low $MR$ scores of $0.19$ (data space) and $0.16$ (our method).
+Decision zones for \emph{airplanes} are often misclassified as \emph{ships} (orange) -- see the large \emph{airplane} points cluster in Fig.~\ref{fig:mnist_cifar_4}d which do not map to a decision zone for the class, adding to the low $MP$ score. \emph{ship} has the highest $MR$ in both maps (data space: $0.78$; our method: $0.94$); yet, both maps have low $MP$ scores for \emph{ship} (data space: $0.45$; our method: $0.33$), telling over-representation.
+In projections, we see clearer class separation with the projected Shapley values (Fig.~\ref{fig:mnist_cifar_4}d), especially between classes \emph{deer} (yellow) and \emph{cat} (blue), which form a visible confusion zone in the data-space projection (Fig.~\ref{fig:mnist_cifar_4}c).
+In contrast, our method creates far better separated same-class samples in the projection, leading to a far less fragmented DBM.
+Overall, while neither of the two DBMs is close to ideal, our method creates a better map in terms of class and decision zone delineation.